dockstore/app-support-prototype/kubernetes/README.md

 Below is how we interactively start a really minimal service using Kubernetes.
 Unlike the previous example I'm not using a config file to drive the process which we really need to if we're going to have something to register on Dockstore.
 Also, I need an example that uses a Dockerfile.

+This tutorial shows you how to run a simple Hello World Node.js app on Kubernetes using Minikube:

 ```
 $ minikube start
 Starting local Kubernetes cluster...